 Other Eligible Credit Support or Other Equivalent Credit Support provided by one party (“X”) for the benefit of the other (“Y”) in the form of a Letter of Credit shall be subject to the following provisions.

-Any Letter of Credit shall be delivered by the Issuer to such address as Y shall specify and shall be maintained for the benefit of Y or its designee.
+Any Letter of Credit shall be delivered by X or the Issuer to such address as Y shall specify and shall be maintained for the benefit of Y or its designee.
 X or the Issuer of the Letter of Credit shall:

 renew or cause the renewal of each outstanding Letter of Credit on a timely basis as provided in the relevant Letter of Credit;

-if the Issuer of an outstanding Letter of Credit has indicated its intent not to renew such Letter of Credit, provide a substitute Letter of Credit at least twenty (20) Local Business Days prior to the expiration of the outstanding Letter of Credit; and
+if the Issuer of an outstanding Letter of Credit has indicated its intent not to renew such Letter of Credit, provide either a substitute Letter of Credit or other Eligible Credit Support, in each case at least twenty (20) Local Business Days prior to the expiration of the outstanding Letter of Credit; and

-if the Issuer of a Letter of Credit shall fail to honour Y’s properly documented request to draw on an outstanding Letter of Credit, provide for the benefit of Y a substitute Letter of Credit issued by an Issuer acceptable to Y or Eligible Credit Support, in each case within two (2) Local Business Days after such refusal.
+if the Issuer shall fail to honour Y’s properly documented request to draw on an outstanding Letter of Credit, provide for the benefit of Y a substitute Letter of Credit issued by an Issuer acceptable to Y or other Eligible Credit Support, in each case within two (2) Local Business Days after such refusal.

 Upon the occurrence of a Letter of Credit Default, X agrees to cause a substitute Letter of Credit to be issued to Y or to deliver other Eligible Credit Support to Y on or before the second Local Business Day after the occurrence thereof (or on or before the fifth Local Business Day after the occurrence thereof if only Paragraph 11(i)(iii)(A) applies).